-MLS academy coaches leading Bangor clinics say American soccer players need ‘more grit’
+MLS academy coaches leading Bangor clinics say American soccer players need more grit

 It has been a hollow World Cup for Americans, whose team failed to qualify for the first time since 1986.

-Kevin Arboleda and Stephen Patino, coaches and scouts from the New England Revolution Youth Academy program, said soccer is growing in this county but said there are areas that must be addressed if the U.S. is going to make more inroads on the world stage.
+Kevin Arboleda and Stephen Patino, coaches and scouts from the Revolution Academy youth Academy program, said soccer is growing in this county but said there are areas that must be addressed if the U.S. is going to make more inroads on the world stage.

 The New England Revolution play in Major League Soccer and they are based in Foxborough, Massachusetts.
 The Revolution currently have four players on their roster who came up through their Revolution Academy program.